The wedding guide: how to pull off your outfit (1/4)

 What we want is to listen to what you have to say, not to rave for hours about your ability to choose clothes based on your skin/hair contrast.

 The contrast between Renaud's skin and hair is average.
 We therefore opted for a contrast of the same intensity between the shirt, the suit and the tie.
-That is to say, if he had worn a white shirt, the very strong contrast would have encroached on his face, since the eye is attracted by the strongest contrasts.
+That is to say that if he had worn a white shirt, the very strong contrast would have encroached on his face, since the eye is attracted by the strongest contrasts.

 This is an outfit to imitate!